opflep/learning-material/computer-science/cs_questions.md

     - How to migrate `Cache stampede`?
     - Quicksort(O(n^2) in worst case) vs Merge sort (O(nlogn) in worst case).
 Which is faster?
 Why?
 How they use these 2 sorting algorithms in real life?

+7. Why 1MB = 1024 KB?
+	- What is smallest unit Windows can recognize?
+Byte
+	- Why not decimal but binary?
+	- What difference between 32-bit OS and 64-bit OS?

 - Good resources:
     * [Overview of OS syntax, try do dive deeper to each concept](https://medium.com/cracking-the-data-science-interview/the-10-operating-system-concepts-software-developers-need-to-remember-480d0734d710)